Polymorphic light eruption

 PMLE is diagnosed clinically by its typical onset within hours of exposure to sunlight, and clearance after a few days.
 The rash is confined to exposed sites, and tends to be erythematous papules and plaques.
 Sometimes a skin biopsy is necessary to help make a diagnosis.
 PMLE has characteristic histopathological features.

 How can PMLE be prevented?

 It is not known how to prevent PMLE altogether.
-However, many people can avoid developing a rash by using effective sun protection during the middle hours of the day from September to May (Southern Hemisphere summer).
-Others successfully manage to gradually harden their skin by slowly increasing how long they spend outdoors with uncovered skin.
+However, many people can avoid developing a rash by using effective sun protection during the middle hours of the day during summer.
+In New Zealand, dress up during the hours indicated by the Metservice's regional Sun Protection Alert.

 - Cover affected areas with densely woven sun protective clothing.
 Choose UPF 40+ clothing where available.

 - Apply SPF 50+ semi-opaque sunscreen frequently to all uncovered skin.